xinyee20/tp/docs/UserGuide.md

 You can use this command to view students with their attendance marked as flagged across all tutorial lessons.

 > :bulb: **Tip for the `viewflag` command:**
+> You can easily navigate to the flagged attendance list by pressing the "Flag" button in the Side_Bar as well!
+> Pressing the button equals to typing this command.

+> :bulb: **Tip for the `viewflag` command:**
+> Instead of viewing flagged attendance across all tutorial lessons,
-> You can view students with flagged attendance for a specific tutorial lesson by
+> you can view flagged attendance for a specific tutorial lesson by
 > entering the tutorial lesson page using `viewlsn` and scrolling through the "Lesson" tab in the page.

 **Format:**